novoalab/SeqTagger/README.md

 | RNA004 | 4 | b04_RNA004 |  [b04_RNA004_barcodes](/models/b04_RNA002/barcodes.tsv)|

-Please note: These models do not work well on Nano-tRNAseq libraries. **tRNA** models for **RNA002** and **RNA004** chemistries are available via [Immagina Biotechnology](https://www.immaginabiotech.com/services/nano-trnaseq) website.
+Please note: These models do not work well on Nano-tRNAseq libraries, because the Nano-tRNAseq adapters are RNA-DNA hybrids. **tRNA** models for **RNA002** and **RNA004** chemistries, together with SeqTagger Dockerfiles, are available via [Immagina Biotechnology](https://www.immaginabiotech.com/services/nano-trnaseq) website.

 ### Does it work on all RNA types?
 Yes, as long as the RNA molecule has a poly(A) tail (e.g. mRNAs, lncRNAs, etc.) or you have in vitro polyadenylated the sample prior to sequencing.

-**Please note**: NanotRNAseq libraries cannot be directly demuxed using this version of SeqTagger, because the adapter sequences have RNA-DNA hybrids. **To demultiplex Nano-tRNAseq libraries please use the SeqTagger Dockerfile** available [here](https://immaginabiotech.com/nano-trnaseq) with pre-trained models to demultiplex tRNAs.
+**Please note**: NanotRNAseq libraries cannot be directly demuxed using this version of SeqTagger.
+SeqTagger Dockerfiles are available with pre-trained models to demultiplex tRNAs are available [here](https://immaginabiotech.com/nano-trnaseq).

 ## Running SeqTagger